jl4282/csci-ua.0480-spring2016-010/slides/03/objects.markdown

 * __split([separator][, limit])__ - splits a String object into an array of strings by separating the string into substrings - default is one element of original string if no separator is specified. &rarr;
 * __toUpperCase()__ and __toLowerCase__ - um... self explanatory? &rarr;
-* __slice(beginSlice[, endSlice])__ - extracts a section of a string and returns a new string starting at index, beginSlice, and going to end of string or endSlice
+* __slice(beginSlice[, endSlice])__ - extracts a section of a string and returns a new string starting at index, beginSlice, and going to end of string or up to, but not including endSlice
 * __replace(regexp\|substr, newSubStr\|function[, flags])__ - returns a new string with some or all matches of a pattern replaced by a replacement (both substrings and regexes work) &rarr;
 </section>